Financial center, downtown, Tyler (TylerTexasOnline staff photo)

 Even in difficult economic times nationally, employment and job search opportunities in Tyler have remained strong, and better than much of the US.

 In January of 2013, Tyler was ranked in the top 10 “Best Performing Small Cities” by the Milken Institute.

-Major job markets include the oil & gas industry, medical sector, manufacturing, education, grocery distribution, retail distribution, air conditioning equipment manufacturing and banking.
+Major job markets in 2023 include the oil & gas industry, medical sector, manufacturing, education, grocery distribution, retail distribution, air conditioning equipment manufacturing and banking.

-East Texas Medical Center (ETMC) and Trinity Mother Frances Hospital are the two largest job employers in the Tyler area, each with over 3,000 employees.
+Both hospital systems are the largest job employers in the Tyler area, each with over 4,000 employees.

-The Brookshire Grocery Company has its corporate headquarters in Tyler.
-Other major employers include the University of Texas at Tyler, Tyler Junior College, Trane, Carrier, UT Health Center at Tyler, Suddenlink, Target Distribution Center, Tyler Pipe, and Southside Bank.
+The Brookshire Grocery Company and Cavender's Boot City both have their corporate headquarters in Tyler.
+Other major employers include the University of Texas at Tyler, Tyler Junior College, The Trane Company, UT Health Center at Tyler, Optimum, Target Distribution Center, Tyler Pipe, John Soules Food, Sanderson Farms, Delek Refining, Fresenius and Southside Bank.

-In addition, public entities including Smith County, the City of Tyler, and the Tyler Independent School District (TISD) employ about 4,000 personnel.
+In addition, public entities including Smith County, the City of Tyler, and the Tyler Independent School District (TISD) employ thousands of workers.

 East Texas oil & gas employers include a wide array of companies such as Halliburton, BJ Services, Chesapeake Energy Corporation, Baker Petrolite, Cudd Pressure Control, Delek Refining, Eastman, Weatherford International, and hundreds of other small, and large, corporations.